melanielaporte/study-timer/README.md

 ## How it Works

 Study Pal Timer uses simple JavaScript to countdown.
-Get a friendly alert when it's break time.
+Get an alert when it's time to go for a walk.
-I'm learning Javascript so the Study Pal will improve in time.
+I'm learning Javascript so the Study Pal will improve with time.

 ## Crititque